RohanAlexander/telling_stories_with_data/_book/89-concluding.md

 ## Concluding remarks

 There is an old saying, something along the lines of 'may you live in interesting times'.
-I am not sure if every generation feels this, but we sure live in interesting times.
-In this book, I have tried to convey some essentials that I think would allow you to contribute.
+Possibly every generation feels this way, but we sure live in interesting times.
+In this book, we have covered a broad range of essential skills that would allow you to tell stories with data.
 But we are just getting started.

-I am 35 and so I am in the 'data science didn't exist when I was an undergraduate' generation.
-In a little over a decade data science has gone from something that barely existed to a defining part of academia and industry.
-What does that imply for for you?
-It may imply that one should not just be making decisions that optimize for what data science looks like right now, but also what could happen.
-While that's a little difficult, that’s also one of the things that makes data science so exciting.
+In a little over a decade data science has gone from something that barely existed, to a defining part of academia and industry.
+The extent and pace of this change has many implications for those learning data science.
+For instance, it may imply that one should not just make decisions that optimize for what data science looks like right now, but also what could happen.
+While that is a little difficult, that is also one of the things that makes data science so exciting.
 That might mean choices like:

 - taking courses on fundamentals, not just fashionable applications;
 - reading books, not just whatever is trending; and
 - trying to be at the intersection of at least a few different areas, rather than hyper-specialized.

-I am just someone who likes to play with data using R. A decade ago I wouldn't have fit into any particular department.
-I am lucky that these days there is space in data science for someone like me.
-And the nice thing about what we now call data science is that there's space for you as well.

-Data science needs diversity.
-Data science needs your intelligence and enthusiasm.
-It needs you to be in the room, and able to make contributions.
-We live in interesting times and it's just such an exciting time to be enthusiastic about data.
-I can't wait to see what you build.
+One of the most exciting times when you learn data science is realizing that you just love playing with data.
+A decade ago, this did not fit into any particular department, these days it fits into almost any of them.
+Data science needs diversity, both in terms of approaches and applications.
+It is increasingly the most important work in the world and hegemonic approaches have no place.
+It is just such an exciting time to be enthusiastic about data and able to build.

 ## Some issues

+Data science draws from a variety of disciplines.
+But there are a variety of concerns that are common across them.
+Here we detail a few.

 **1. How do we write unit tests for data science?**